gwastro/pycbc/docs/install.rst

 2. Installing an editable version from GitHub for development.
 3. Production LIGO astrophysical searches.

 This page documents the first two use cases.
-For production analysis, users must obtain the pre-built binaries from the PyCBC server.
+For production analysis, see :ref:`using_production_binaries`.

 .. note::